 Method 12: Reinstall Shader cache

 Shader Cache contains temporary shader files that are responsible for the light and shadow effects of your game.
 The shader cache is maintained so that shader files do not have to be generated every time you launch the game.
-However, it is possible that files in your shader cache have gotten corrupt, thereby resulting in COD Warzone Dev Error 6068.
+However, it is possible that files in your shader cache have gotten corrupt, thereby resulting in COD Warzone Dev Error 6635 or 6068.

 Note: The shader cache will be regenerated with new files the next time you launch the game.